ameenmaali/urldedupe/README.md

 For max thoroughness (usually not necessary), you can use an RFC complaint regex for URL parsing, but it is significantly slower for large data sets:

 `cat urls.txt | urldedupe -r > deduped_urls_regex.txt`

+Alternatively, use `-m|--mode` with the flag values you'd like to run with.
+For example, if you want to get URLs deduped based on similarity, include only URLs that have query strings, and do not have extensions...

+Instead of:

+`urldedupe -u urls.txt -s -qs -ne`

+You can also do:

+`urldedupe -u urls.txt -m "s,qs,ne"`